If an RV rental

 However, if you’re looking to take the leap into RV living, extended road trips or frequent vacations, it could be the right move.
 Once the cost of renting becomes equal to that of owning your own, it’s time to start looking for other options.

 Try Before you Buy

-The best way to determine what camper is right for you and your family is to rent before you buy.
-With an RV rental
+The best way to determine what camper is right for you and your family is to rent before you buy a well-maintained, used RV for sale

 from Cruise America, you can take a test drive on RV ownership.
 Go on a few practice trips to see if the RV lifestyle is for you and rent different sized vehicles to get a feel for how they handle on the road, and how much space and storage you really need.